andycroll/andycroll.com/_posts/2024/2024-02-26-validate-email-addresses.md

 ## Why not?

-The different levels of strictness (and differences in the underlying regular expressions) provided by the options above might cause validation issues for existing records if you’ve been using a hand-rolled option and change the specifications of email validation.
+The different levels of strictness (and differences in the underlying regular expressions) provided by the options above might cause validation issues for existing records if you’ve been using a hand-rolled option and then change the specifications of email validation.

 However, it _might_ still be worth doing the work to make sure all your email addresses do validate with the new regular expression.